 That’s it!
 That’s how you add Google Tag Manager to your WordPress website.
-Doing this once will allow you to easily add a new tag, track and remove all pixels, tools, events, and pageviews on your website so that you can easily manage your digital marketing efforts.
+Doing this once will allow you to easily add a new tag, and track and remove all pixels, tools, events, and pageviews on your website so that you can easily manage your digital marketing efforts.

 If you want to do this periodically or have a member of your team do it, download and use the free SOP (Standard Operating Procedure) that accompanies this blog post here.